 0.37?
 Am I missing something here?

-relative speeds, or the difference in speed, between each tube to see how
+speeds, or the difference in speed, between each tube to see how much each

-much each tube rubs, or will wear the next.
-The first column is how many
+tube rubs, or will wear the next.
+The first column is how many days it takes

 So for moon tube 1 to revolve inside moon tube 2 for one revolution takes